Novak Djokovic appears free to defend French Open title as France lifts vaccine passport rules

 Medvedev still a long way from Big Three's top level - Wilander

-Vaccine passports will no longer be required in France from March 14.
-The French Open starts on May 22.
+Vaccine passports will no longer be required in France from March 14, with the French Open due to start on May 22.

+It was previously looking unlikely that Djokovic would be unable to take to the court at Roland Garros, but this shift means we will likely see the Serb back competing at a Grand Slam much sooner than we originally thought.

+Djokovic looks set to also take part in the Monte-Carlo Rolex Masters, which runs from April 9-17.

 Tennis